 Even the trees are handsome in Portofino, a small but dreamy coastal village that sits on its own peninsula.
 Hotels here are hushed and headily priced, but a drink by Portofino’s harbour or a stroll around its streets can be easily enjoyed on a day trip.

-We got our first glimpse of Portofino from the hiking trail and immediately felt in love with it!
+I got our first glimpse of Portofino from the hiking trail and immediately felt in love with it!
 The colours of this coastal village contrasted perfectly with the gloomy sky.
-We spent the whole afternoon wandering in the pretty streets.
+I spent the whole afternoon wandering in the pretty streets.
 Although it is a bit over-touristy, it is hard not to be charmed by all those colours, flowers, boats and pennants!

 Santa Margherita Ligure